mailclerk/mailclerk-ruby/README.md

 ## Tests

-Tests aren't current implemented.
+Tests aren't currently implemented.
 When they are, to test, run:

 ```
 bundle exec rake